GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 that dust are you,
 and to dust you will return."

-And the Earth (Adam) called-out his wife's name Life-Giver (Eve); that she was Mother of all Living.
+And the Earth (Adam) called-out his woman's name Life (Eve); that she was Mother of all Living.

 And He-Who-Is God made to Earth (Adam) and to his woman; tunics of skin and clothed them.